Sagrinae

-The Sagrinae are a subfamily of the leaf beetles, or Chrysomelidae.
+Sagrinae, also known as frog-legged beetles or kangaroo beetles, are a subfamily of the leaf beetles (Chrysomelidae).

 Description

-Beetles of this subfamily are also known as "frog-legged beetles" or "kangaroo beetles".
-They are very distinctive due to their metafemora, or third pair of legs, which are distinctly larger than other femora and generally sport some type of ridge or tooth on the ventral side.
-It is theorized that the evolutionary function of the large metafemora is to hold the beetle on vegetation for feeding.

-These beetles grow to be 1-2 inches in length, and display sexual dimorphism, with the males of the subfamilies being almost twice the size of the females.
-Males also have significantly larger metafemora than females.
+Beetles in this subfamily feature distinctive enlarged hindlegs, giving them their common names.
+While both males and females display enlarged hindlegs, the males' legs are significantly larger, a form of sexual dimorphism.
+Male beetles additionally have a large spine on the ventral sides of their hindlegs, used for grasping and removing rival males during competitions for access to females.

 Other identifying features include deep sutural stria, a prognathous head without a median sulcus and with cruciform grooves, a narrow pronotum, and commonly deeply indented eyes.
 They also have functional wings that aren't used often.

-Most beetles of the subfamily display bright colors.
+Most beetles of the subfamily display bright colors, and some can grow to be 1 to 2 inches in length.

 Distribution and ecology

 This subfamily is found in Asia and has been observed in Malaysia, Java, Sumatra, Borneo, and the Philippines.
 It prefers dense tropical jungles for its habitat.
-There is fossil evidence that suggests these beetles lived in North America and Europe millions of years ago.
+There is fossil evidence that suggests these beetles lived in North America and Europe during the Eocene.

 Reproduction

-There is not much known about reproduction and development in this subfamily, however species in the subfamily often sport large cocoons in the post-larval stage which are commonly found on vining plants.
+There is not much known about reproduction and development in this subfamily.
+However, species in this subfamily often sport large cocoons in the post-larval stage which are commonly found on vining plants.

-The cocoons represent a phylogenetic relationship with a type of bacteria called Enterobacteriaceae because the bacteria play a role in the construction of the cocoons.
+The cocoons represent a symbiotic relationship with a type of bacteria called Enterobacteriaceae because the bacteria play a role in the construction of the cocoons.
 This bacterium also functions as an intracellular symbiont with this subfamily of beetle, and lives in four large blind sacs at the larval foregut.
 The bacteria provide much needed nutrients throughout the beetle's life cycle.